davihenriquedag/davihenriquedag/README.md

-# Welcome To My Profile!
+## Welcome To My Profile!

-- ⭐ My name is Davi and i'm a python developer from **Brazil**.
+- ⭐ **My name is Davi and i'm a python developer from Brazil.**

 ## About Me

 - 📑 Always looking for more knowledge
 - ❤️ I Love to code and play some games in my spare time
-- 📩 Contact me at any time via discord! **username:** davihenriquedag
+- 📩 Contact me at any time via discord
 - 🧢 I'm currently 14 years old
 - 🚨 I'm not active on social networks.